European Packaging Speakers

 The following speakers will be presenting at the 2019 ISTA European Packaging Symposium.
 Be sure to check back as we continue to add speakers to the program.

-To see an overview of the program layout click here: PROGRAM LAYOUT
+To see an overview of the program layout or download the brochure click here: PROGRAM LAYOUT BROCHURE

 Pushing the Boxelope: An Amazon Case Study